ppy/osu-wiki/wiki/Tournaments/Mirai/en.md

 # Mirai.
 Tournament

 Index page for all of the Mirai.
-Tournament series.
+Tournament tournaments.

 - Mirai.
 Summer Tournament 2017
 - Mirai. osu!
 Winter Festival 2017/2018